-Near the upper-right corner of the screen you may see a red "C" appear from time to time.
+Near the upper-right corner of the screen you may see a yellow or red "C" appear from time to time.
 This indicates the total wet signal is clipping or almost clipping.
-The Integral then automatically limits the gain, you may want to attenuate the wet signal, or switch between the line and instrument input modes, depending on the situation.
+The Integral then automatically limits the gain, displaying the "C" in yellow.
+You may want to attenuate the wet signal, or switch between the line and instrument input modes, depending on the situation.